flou-ainan/links2go/README.md

 If we compress larger files that is the intention of this code.
 We can achieve awesome results.
 Like from **5.714** characters to **1.662** as mentioned before.

 ### **Base 64 strings**
-When implementing the code I realized that using base 75 would be useless unless implementing a very smart time consuming algorithm for more data compression.
+When implementing the code I realized that using base 75 would be useless unless implementing a very smart and time consuming to build algorithm for more data compression.

 The thing that I've made instead was just a data reorganization and simple math to be able to use less space when representing arrays of bytes data.